christiskatsouris/Applied-Econometrics-R/README.md

 ## Remarks:

-1. An important aspect after model fitting is model checking and diagnostics.
+$\textbf{(a).}$ An important aspect after model fitting is model checking and diagnostics.
 Briefly speaking model checking is about investigating that the assumptions of the model are in agreement with the data.

-2. In practise model diagnostics implies checking for misspecification which includes for instance:
+$\textbf{(b).}$  In practise model diagnostics implies checking for misspecification which includes for instance:

 (i)   Testing the independence and constant variance of the errors.